DSharpPlus/DSharpPlus/docs/articles/beyond_basics/builders/intro.md

 will share a common base for code that is shared between the two.
 Below is a list of our current builders:

 1. [Message Builder](xref:beyond_basics_builder_messagebuilder)
-	1. There is a dedicated @DSharpPlus.Entities.DiscordMessageCreateBuilder and a @DSharpPlus.Entities.DiscordMessageModifyBuilder
+	1. There is a dedicated @DSharpPlus.Entities.MessageCreateBuilder and a @DSharpPlus.Entities.MessageModifyBuilder
 2. [Guild Builder](xref:beyond_basics_builder_guildbuilder)
-	1. There is a dedicated @DSharpPlus.Entities.DiscordGuildCreateBuilder and a @DSharpPlus.Entities.DiscordGuildModifyBuilder
+	1. There is a dedicated @DSharpPlus.Entities.GuildCreateBuilder and a @DSharpPlus.Entities.GuildModifyBuilder
 3. [Channel Builder](xref:beyond_basics_builder_channelbuilder)
-	1. There is a dedicated @DSharpPlus.Entities.DiscordChannelCreateBuilder and a @DSharpPlus.Entities.DiscordChannelModifyBuilder
+	1. There is a dedicated @DSharpPlus.Entities.ChannelCreateBuilder and a @DSharpPlus.Entities.ChannelModifyBuilder
 4. [Role Builder](xref:beyond_basics_builder_rolebuilder)
-	1. There is a dedicated @DSharpPlus.Entities.DiscordRoleCreateBuilder and a @DSharpPlus.Entities.DiscordRoleModifyBuilder
+	1. There is a dedicated @DSharpPlus.Entities.RoleCreateBuilder and a @DSharpPlus.Entities.RoleModifyBuilder
 4. [Member Builder](xref:beyond_basics_builder_memberbuilder)
-	1. There is a dedicated @DSharpPlus.Entities.DiscordMemberModifyBuilder
+	1. There is a dedicated @DSharpPlus.Entities.MemberModifyBuilder
 5. [Guild Membership Screening Builder](xref:beyond_basics_builder_guildmembershipbuilder)
-	1. There is a dedicated @DSharpPlus.Entities.DiscordGuildMembershipModifyBuilder
+	1. There is a dedicated @DSharpPlus.Entities.GuildMembershipModifyBuilder